-Medicare Supplements do not include Prescription Drug coverage, therefore these plans are often paired with a Prescription Drug Plans (PDP), or Part D of Medicare.
-Kentucky has a wide variety of PDPs available to them so deciding which one to purchase can be a taunting task.
+Medicare Supplements do not include Prescription Drug coverage; therefore these plans are often paired with a Prescription Drug Plans (PDP), or Part D of Medicare.
+Kentucky residents have a wide variety of PDPs available to them so deciding which one to purchase can be a daunting task.
 Each carrier covers different prescriptions at different costs.
-The cost per prescription is determined by its tier level and can be found in each plans formulary.
+The cost per prescription is determined by its tier level and can be found in each plan’s formulary.
 You may also qualify for extra help to pay for your prescription plan.
 Visit http://www.ssa.gov/medicare/prescriptionhelp/ to see if you qualify.
 The Prescription Drug Plan premiums and what is covered can change on a yearly basis.
 Therefore, it is important to take advantage of MySeniorHealthPlan.com’s free plan analysis every Open Enrollment Period.

 Another option is to enroll into a Medicare Advantage plan, or Part C. This type of plan typically includes your prescription drug coverage.
 There are many MAPD options in Kentucky; however these plans are county specific.
 You may not have as many options as the county next to you or vice versa.
-You still have your original Medicare, however these plans manage your Medicare Part A and B benefits through a private carrier.
-These are network based plans and may require referrals.
+You still have your original Medicare; however, these plans manage your Medicare Part A and B benefits through a private carrier.
+These are network-based plans and may require referrals.
 Contact MySeniorHealthPlan.com for a full comparison of your plan options.
-Medicare Advantage plans cost and coverage also changes yearly, so be sure to contact MySeniorHealthPlan.com between October 15th through December 7th annually for your free plan analysis.
+Medicare Advantage plans costs and coverage also change yearly, so be sure to contact MySeniorHealthPlan.com between October 15th through December 7th annually for your free plan analysis.

 Some residents of Kentucky have Indian Health Services as well.
 The relationship between the Federal Government and Native American tribes constitutes various rules to follow.
 However, CMS has made Medicare & Medicaid healthcare services accessible to all Native Americans who are eligible.
 For more information visit http://www.cms.gov/Outreach-and-Education/American-Indian-Alaska-Native/AIAN/